moby/moby/docs/sources/use/working_with_volumes.md

 Each container can have zero or more data volumes.

-New in version v0.3.0.

 ## Getting Started

 Using data volumes is as simple as adding a `-v` parameter to the `docker run` command.
-The
-`-v` parameter can be used more than once in order to create more volumes within the new container.
+The `-v` parameter can be used more than once in order to create more volumes within the new container.
 To create a new container with two new volumes:

     $ docker run -v /var/volume1 -v /var/volume2 busybox true

 This command will create the new container with two new volumes that exits instantly (`true` is pretty much the smallest, simplest program that you can run).
 You can then mount its volumes in any other container using the `run` `--volumes-from` option; irrespective of whether the volume container is running or not.

-Or, you can use the VOLUME instruction in a Dockerfile to add one or more new volumes to any container created from that image:
+Or, you can use the `VOLUME` instruction in a `Dockerfile` to add one or more new volumes to any container created from that image:

     # BUILD-USING:        $ docker build -t data .